JavaScript is required

 The word for bathroom deserves special mention.
 Trust me, you want to learn this one early.

-### Time and quantity
+Time and quantity

 Day, week, month, year, hour, minute, time, money, price.
 These nouns work together with your numbers to handle practical situations like shopping, scheduling, and planning.

-## Question words that open conversations
+Question words in language learning that open conversations

 The ability to ask questions transforms you from someone who just responds to someone who can actually drive a conversation forward.
 Learn these question words early: what, where, when, why, who, how, and how much.